Welcome to the Nannerch Players

 In 2019 we entered the Welsh Region of One Act Plays with a play written by one of our group, David Grieve.
 The play called The Waiting Room was performed at Theatr Clwyd along with other groups from North Wales.
 We were fortunate to be selected to represent North Wales in the Welsh Finals at Theatr Clwyd.
 In addition two of our actors won individual awards at the heats, Paul Harrison was awarded Best Actor and Liz Grieve was awarded Best Supporting Actress.

-We also, entered the local panto competition for Snow White and the Seven Dwarfs performed Christmas 2018.
+We also, entered the local panto competition organised by Clwyd Community Theatre Association (CCTA) for Snow White and the Seven Dwarfs performed Christmas 2018.
 Again we gained two awards, Erica Burney won Best Villian and our performance was judged as Best Production, Monique Duffy-Brogan accepted the award on our behalf.
+The CCTA also awarded Tim Clisby best actor for his role of King Rat in our 2019 panto, Dick Whittington.
+Marilyn Jones was awarded for her role as the cat and our performance of Dick Whittington won best panto, that year.

 Our Famous Annual Internal Awards - Golden Lemon & Ieuan Watkins